How Do You Know If You Are Considered Disabled?

 Our Las Vegas Disability Lawyers Can Help You Find Out

-The Social Security Administration (SSA) considers someone in the state of Nevada disabled if he or she has health issues that keep them or expect to keep them from working for 12 months or more.
+The Social Security Administration (SSA) considers someone disabled if he or she has health issues that keep them or expect to keep them from working for 12 months or more.
 These medical matters can be physical issues, mental disabilities or a combination of both.
 However, you need to acquire proof in the form of medical reports and records to make a disability claim.
 Furthermore, in order to build a strong case, you should seek the aid of experienced Las Vegas disability lawyers.

 Do you believe you will be unable to work for 12 months or more?
 Then Welt Law can help you determine if a disability claim in Nevada is feasible.
 The initial consultation does not cost you anything.
 We can help throughout the process, starting with the Social Security Disability application.
 Attorney’s fees are structured and approved by the government and our law firm is only paid when you receive benefits.
 It is to your advantage to let us work for you.
 Claimants are more successful with the representation of counsel.